strong-code/sfbaybeat.github.io/_posts/2014-04-04-mozilla-pulls-plug-javascript.md

 layout: post
 title: Mozilla Pulls the Plug on JavaScript
 date: 2014-04-04T07:05:25+0000
+dateline: Mountain View, CA
 lead:
     image: /img/rockem-sockem.jpg
     caption: Dramatization of the internet's feud with Mozilla.
 ---

-MOUNTAIN VIEW, CA—After JavaScript's almost twenty-year-long tenure as the web's one and only programming language for browsers, its creator, Mozilla, has decided to cease all support and development on the language.
+After JavaScript's almost twenty-year-long tenure as the web's one and only programming language for browsers, its creator, Mozilla, has decided to cease all support and development on the language.
 This reaction comes in the wake of developers who called for a boycott of Mozilla products after finally realizing that JavaScript is, in fact, pants-on-head stupid.

 A formal statement was issued on Thursday by the chairperson of the Mozilla
 board: